<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 10. Built-in surveys, mailshots and events

 A programme that stitches together separate survey, email and event tools ends up with the record scattered across three systems.
-Keeping surveys, mailshots and event management inside the platform means every response links straight to the stakeholder profile, with no third-party sprawl to reconcile at audit.
+Keeping surveys, mailshots and event management inside the platform means every response links straight to the stakeholder profile, so there is less to reconcile at audit.
+Tractivity also integrates with Microsoft Teams, Outlook, Google Calendar and Mapolitical, with Power BI integration scheduled for autumn 2026, so the point is a single stakeholder record rather than a closed system.

 11. UK-based support and continuity

 On a project measured in years, the people supporting the platform matter as much as the platform.
-A dedicated UK-based Client Success Manager who understands public-sector requirements, in your time zone, is the difference between a same-day answer during a live consultation and a next-day one from another continent.
+A dedicated UK-based Client Success Manager who understands public-sector requirements, in your time zone, means a live consultation gets answered the same working day.
+Whoever you shortlist, ask for published support hours in writing and check the overlap with your own working day, because several suppliers publish different hours in their marketing and in their contractual terms.

 How the platforms compare